 How to Check if VPN is Working by WebRTC Leak Test?

 WebRTC (Web Real-Time Communication) is a tool that is used browser-to-browser for high performance with low latency.
 Being announced in 2011 by Google, it made it possible for the browsers to work video streaming, transfer of files, voice communications in webpages themselves without any plugins.

-But WebRTC requires your original IP Address to work efficiently across browsers.
+But WebRTC requires original IP Addresses to work efficiently across browsers.
 And if you have your VPN enabled but it is not hiding your IP Address, then there is a WebRTC Leak.

-By following these steps, you can check if your VPN is working properly or not.
+By following these steps, you can perform a VPN test for WebRTC.

 - Connect to your VPN, and go to ExpressVPN’s WebRTC Leak Test.